M2-0922/react/week1/day2/quiz/quiz.md

 React is a JavaScript library for building UI parts on website.
 And component desplaed on the screen in React that has data and functions.

+-A function that returns react elements(UI+logic) -Reusable, maintainable

 2. What's wrong with this code?
 ```